kalab-oto/7ZGER/docs/intro.md

 ### Interface

 The GUI consists of four main panes, which can be customized and rearranged.
-But for now we will focus on tow of them:
+But for now we will focus on two of them:

 - **Console** - here you can write and run code interactively
 - **Source** - here you can write and save your scripts (files with code), and also send the parts of the code to the